 SoSo Cat says…

-The current European tour is "wonderful", and the plan is to return in summer 2015!
+The recent European tour was "wonderful", and the band will return in summer 2015!

 Watch the Mac Arnold story in the

 Mac Arnold & Plate Full O’ Blues are proud to support the

 to showcase student musicians and raise funds for school arts programs.

 Mac Arnold Photography by

 Story of the Gas Can Guitars

 From Mac Arnold & Plate Full O’ Blues we want to thank all our fans and friends for supporting us in 2013, and we're looking forward to bringing the blues to you in 2014.